The Mosher Hutch- Story Credit: Karen Hunter

 Katherine Mosher (1852-1924) married Arthur Thomas Pearson (1849-1936).

-Emma M. Mosher (1856-1923) married William L. Ross (1859-?)
+Emma M. Mosher (1856-1923) married

 The transcription opposite was sent from James Mosher to his cousin Noah Mosher (son of Jehu from his 2nd marriage) in Connecticut describing farm life and the cost of produce.